-This shows that whilst we have broadly maintained our performance over time in literacy at SCQF Level 4, our performance at SCQF Level 5 has improved over time.
+This shows that we have broadly maintained our performance over time in literacy at both SCQF Level 4 and 5.
 Compared to our virtual comparator, we are above at both SCQF Level 4 and 5.

 Local Benchmark 1: Improving attainment in Numeracy.